Jefronty/roku-tv-control/README.md

 Some example uses.
 `python control.py power` //toggle the TV on or off
-`python control.py 12` // launch the an app by ID
+`python control.py 12` // launch an app by ID
-`python control.py vudu` // launch the an app by name
+`python control.py vudu` // launch an app by name
 `python control.py left` // navigate the menu